nehemiaobati/codeigniter/.clinerules/clinerules.md

 *   **Reusable Partials:** Common UI elements MUST be created as partial views in `app/Views/partials/`.
     *   **Flash Messages:** All status messages MUST be rendered via `app/Views/partials/flash_messages.php`.
     *   **Custom Components:** Sitewide components like pagination MUST have a custom view (e.g., `app/Views/pagers/bootstrap5_pagination.php`) and be configured as the default in `app/Config/Pager.php`.
+*   **Legal and Compliance:** The Privacy Policy page (`privacy.php`) MUST contain a clear, up-to-date section detailing all first-party and third-party cookies used by the application, including their purpose.
 *   **URL Generation: `route_to()` vs. `url_to()`**
     *   **For JavaScript Background Requests:** All URLs used within `<script>` blocks for background requests (e.g., AJAX, `fetch`) MUST be generated as relative paths using `route_to('route.name')`.
     *   **For HTML Full-Page Navigation:** All URLs used in standard HTML for full-page navigations (e.g., `<a>` tag `href` attributes, standard `<form>` `action` attributes, and controller redirects) MUST be generated as absolute paths using `url_to('route.name')`.